 Pupils are encouraged to enjoy their reading and to read widely, fluently and with understanding.
-Typical class texts during the first year include a Shakespeare play (A Midsummer Night's Dream or The Tempest) and a shared class novel ('Coraline' by Neil Gaiman or "A Monster Calls' by Patrick Ness).
-Pupils will also read a range of poems, exploring different forms, as well as read a range of non-fiction texts.
+Typical class texts during the first year include a Shakespeare play ('A Midsummer Night's Dream' or 'The Tempest') and a shared class novel ('Coraline' by Neil Gaiman, 'The Magician's Nephew' by C.S.Lewis or ''A Monster Calls' by Patrick Ness).
+Pupils will also read a range of poems, exploring different forms, as well as developing non-fiction reading skills.
 Alongside this, they will be expected to read several other novels during the year chosen from the library and have a period every week dedicated to developing their independent reading.
-Regular reading at home is also encouraged and rewarded through the Reading Challenge.
+Regular reading at home is also encouraged and rewarded through the Reading Challenge which allows pupils to achieve bronze, silver, gold and platinum reading awards.